benjaminescobar1/html-portfolio/README.md

 ## Description

 HTML only portfolio project from Udemy Course.
 Two projects created during HTML section.
 One project was a birthday invite and the other project was a movie ranking web page.
+On the deployed page it allows the user to click on the links to go directly to the project created along with a screenshot of each project under the links.

 ## Deployed Website
 [https://benjaminescobar1.github.io/horiseon-webpage/](https://benjaminescobar1.github.io/html-portfolio/)